bondarukoleh/java_playground/info/moreAdvanced.md

 // instead of:
 public void takeThing(ArrayList<? extends Animal> one, ArrayList<? extends Animal> two)
 // you cannot do something like class A<? extends B> - not here.
+// also another type of method.
+It can get some type, and next generic typed with anything that extends passed that,
+// we don't know for sure what it is, but will know it in runtime. public <T> doSomething(T arg, SomeOtherGeneric<? extends T> other){}
 ```
 ArrayList< T > list - can be used because it is declared in method declaration before the returned type.
 Special construction if class doesn't declare any generic type, but you still want to declare some generic just for the